 - The alcohol ban in Singapore started on 1st April 2015

-- Drinking of alcohol is banned in all public places from 10.30pm to 7am
+- Drinking alcohol is banned in all public places from 10.30 pm to 7 am

-It was no questions that drinking in the public is definitely not flouting the law, unless you are being a nuisance to the public which enforcers will come into pictures.
+It was no question that drinking in public is definitely not flouting the law unless you are being a nuisance to the public which enforcers will come into the picture.
 However, it paints a different picture in Singapore.

-Geylang and Little India designated as “Liquor Control Zones”
+Geylang and Little India are designated as “Liquor Control Zones”

 They would also buy some booze and sit around the open grass patch in the area with their friends and drink their fill.

 Things took a change after the riot in December 2013.
-The government puts an immediate ban at Little India after the riot, with alcohol not allowed during these hours:
+The government puts an immediate ban on Little India after the riot, with alcohol not allowed during these hours:

-- Starting from 6am on eve of public holidays till day after public holidays
+- Starting from 6 am on the eve of public holidays till the day after public holidays

-Geylang is the famous for two activities in Singapore – It is the only red light district in the entire Singapore which prostitution thrives together with sleazy pubs and nightclubs.
-On the other hand, it is also a heaven for food lovers as coffeeshops and restaurants lined along the streets that provides a great varieties of local and alternative cuisine.
+Geylang is famous for two activities in Singapore – It is the only red-light district in entire Singapore where prostitution thrives together with sleazy pubs and nightclubs.
+On the other hand, it is also a heaven for food lovers as coffee shops and restaurants lined the streets that provide a great variety of local and alternative cuisine.

 With the presence of these two businesses, alcohol is inevitable, but that also spells trouble when the drunk creates problems on the streets.

-In 1st April 2015, the Parliament has passed a revised law, zoning Geylang and Little India as Liquor Control Zones, which both areas are flooded with foreign workers during the weekend.
+On 1st April 2015, the Parliament passed a revised law, zoning Geylang and Little India as Liquor Control Zones, which both areas are flooded with foreign workers during the weekend.

-The law banned these two places from public drinking from 7am on Saturday to 7am on Monday every week.
-It also applies from 7pm of the eve of a public holiday to 7am of the day after public holiday.
+The law banned these two places from public drinking from 7 am on Saturday to 7 am on Monday every week.
+It also applies from 7 pm on the eve of a public holiday to 7 am on the day after a public holiday.

-Shops in Geylang and Little India are also prohibited to sell takeaway alcohol from 7pm on weekends, eve of public holidays, and public holidays.
+Shops in Geylang and Little India are prohibited from selling takeaway alcohol from 7 pm on weekends, the eve of public holidays, and public holidays.

-What are the penalty for flouting the ban ?
+What is the penalty for flouting the ban?